opensciencegrid/dosar/docs/ASP2018/AnalysisExample.md

 $ wget http://stash.osgconnect.net/~YOUR_USER_ID/histograms-z.root
 ```

-You can inspect the contents of *histograms-z.root* by running Root (i.e., `root histograms-z.root`) in your current directory in your local terminal window:
+You can inspect the contents of `histograms-z.root` by running Root (i.e., `root histograms-z.root`) in your current directory in your local terminal window:

 ```
 $ root histograms-z.root
 ```

-And then using the Root command:  *TBrowser b*
+And then using the Root command:  `TBrowser b`

-With the *TBrowser* you can plot the variables in the root file.
-Double click on histograms-z.root, and then on the variables to plot them.
+With the `TBrowser` you can plot the variables in the root file.
+Double click on `histograms-z.root`, and then on the variables to plot them.

 ### Step 3: Make TSelector

 Now let's go back to the files created in step 1, in the remote terminal window.
-Start *root* in your test directory with the following commands:
+Start `root` in your test directory with the following commands:

 ```
 $ module load root